Now Reading

 7. Battle Royale (2000)

-Under the Act, a class of 14-year old Japanese school children are forced to participate in a gruesome survival program.
-Only one out of the forty-two 9th graders will emerge victorious.
+Under the Act, a class of 14-year-old Japanese school children are forced to participate in a gruesome survival program.
+Only one out of the 42 ninth graders will emerge victorious.

-Director Fukasaku perfectly balances black comedy and spine-chilling horror.
-Fukasaku is a veteran filmmaker, primarily known for his 1970s gangster movies.
+Fukasaku perfectly balances black comedy and spine-chilling horror.
+A veteran filmmaker, he’s primarily known for his 1970s gangster movies.
 Battle Royale was supposed to be a satire on the brutally competitive Japanese education system.
 On a broader note though, the film came across as an allegory for the conformist, totalitarian state.
 In fact, this story idea has broken borders and been adapted or borrowed from, across the world.

 6. Audition (1999)